vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 propaganda, these were the thoughts that occupied his waking and sleeping hours in the last month ( July 1920) of his Hfe.
 In the course of this month, he had severe attacks of malaria.
-However, he completely re- covered, went to Bombay for his last fight in the Tai Maharaj case, triumphed over his enemies and had begun to think of recuperating his strength when
+However, he completely re###covered, went to Bombay for his last fight in the Tai Maharaj case, triumphed over his enemies and had begun to think of recuperating his strength when